YirenZzz/EventTicketing/README.md

 ### Real‑time & State
 To support real-time feedback and synchronized views between staff and organizer interfaces, the system integrates Socket.IO for bidirectional event-driven communication over WebSocket.
 This enables immediate updates without requiring page reloads, which is essential for live check-in operations during an event.

+We use QRCode.js for generating unique ticket identifiers.
 When a staff member scans a QR code and completes a check-in, the check-in API validates the ticket and then emits a check-in event via the Socket.IO server.
 Organizer dashboards that are subscribed to this event receive the updated data instantly, allowing the interface to reflect changes such as updated check-in counts, progress bars, and attendee status without refreshing the page.
 This improves operational efficiency and user experience, especially in fast-paced, high-attendance scenarios.

 The real-time layer is fully integrated into the Next.js backend, and the client connections are managed through a lightweight Socket.IO context provider on the frontend.
 The system ensures that only authenticated users with the correct role and session state can establish a socket connection, maintaining both data consistency and access control.

-### Part of Additional Technologies

-Additional technologies integrated into our stack include QRCode.js for generating unique ticket identifiers, React-QR-Reader for implementing the scanning functionality during check-in, and Chart.js for visualizing attendance data in the analytics dashboard.
-We implemented real-time updates for the check-in dashboard using WebSockets, ensuring immediate synchronization of attendance data across multiple devices.

 # Features